East Brunswick Magnet School

-East Brunswick Vocational Technical High School (also known as MCVTS at East Brunswick, East Brunswick Tech, EB Tech, EBVT and East Brunswick Vo-Tech) is a four-year career academy and college preparatory magnet public high school serving students in ninth through twelfth grades located in East Brunswick in Middlesex County, New Jersey, United States, operating as part of the Middlesex County Vocational and Technical Schools.
-The school serves students of many diverse cultures from all over Middlesex County.
+East Brunswick Magnet School (also known as MCVTS at East Brunswick, East Brunswick Tech, EB Tech, EBVT and East Brunswick Vo-Tech) is a four-year career academy and college preparatory magnet public high school serving students in ninth through twelfth grades located in East Brunswick in Middlesex County, in the U.S. state of New Jersey, operating as part of the Middlesex County Magnet Schools.
+The school specializes in CTE education, with the inclusion of multiple shops relating to specific trade or arts majors.
+As Middlesex County is a notably diverse county, East Brunswick Magnet serves students of many different cultures.

-As of the 2021–22 school year, the school had an enrollment of 465 students and 38.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.2:1.
-There were 109 students (23.4% of enrollment) eligible for free lunch and 28 (6.0% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 742 students and 63.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
+There were 112 students (15.1% of enrollment) eligible for free lunch and 75 (10.1% of students) eligible for reduced-cost lunch.

 Athletics

 The East Brunswick Tech Tigers compete in the Greater Middlesex Conference, which is comprised of public and private high schools in the Middlesex County area, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 555 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.

-School colors are orange, black, and white.
+The school colors are orange, black, and white.
 In the fall, the school offers soccer and cross country.
-In the winter, there is boys' basketball, girls' basketball, and cheerleading.
-In addition to offering their typical varsity and junior varsity teams for cheerleading, there is a separate team that does competition cheer around the state.
-In the spring, there is softball and baseball.
+There is boys' basketball, girls' basketball, and cheerleading in the winter.
+In addition to varsity and junior varsity teams for cheerleading, there is a separate team that participates in competition cheer around the state.
+In the spring, the school offers softball and baseball.

 Clubs

-In addition to sports, the school offers several clubs including:
+In addition to sports, the school offers several clubs, including: